docopt/docopt.c/README.md

 C-code generator for docopt language
 ===============================================================================

-At this point the code generator handles only options (positional arguments and commands will follow).
+Note, *at this point the code generator handles only options* (positional arguments, commands and pattern matching will follow).

 ### Step 1.
 Create file in docopt lanugage, describing your CLI